What Even Is Dungeons & Dragons?

-A few weeks ago, I talked about Dungeons & Dragons (D&D) on television.
-Specifically, on 7.30 on ABC1, for a story titled “Game of Thrones with dice — Dungeons & Dragons fantasy role-playing game gets new life”.
+A few weeks ago (when this was originally published), I talked about Dungeons & Dragons (D&D) on television.
+Specifically, on 7.30 on ABC1, for a story titled “Game of Thrones with dice”.

-It was a good story, and it showed a bunch of people having fun playing D&D, but it was only short and there wasn’t a lot of detail.
-I know some people had questions.
+It was a good story, and it showed a bunch of people having fun playing D&D, but it was only short and there wasn’t a lot of detail and they used at least one clip of me saying something I immediately realised was nonsense and asked them not to use.
+But I know some people had more questions.
 So here’s my introduction to D&D for people who’ve never played.

 What is Dungeons & Dragons?

 Dungeons & Dragons is a role-playing game in which you play an adventurer in a medieval fantasy world, fighting monsters and villains, going on quests to win treasure and glory.
 It was originally created in 1974 by Dave Arneson and Gary Gygax, neither of whom had anything to do with the fucking terrible movie which, by some miracle, did not end Jeremy Irons’ career or the popularity of the game.
 (Don’t watch it.
 The sequel isn’t too bad.)

 What’s a role-playing game?